This week we had the pleasure of interviewing Jack Napoli, the ‘Godfather’ of the MEDDIC sales process:

 To learn more about how Jack Napoli and the Sales MEDDIC Group are helping sales organizations develop more visibility and a common language to close more deals, get in touch with him today.

-Did you know we embedded MEDDIC into the heart of iSEEit?
+Did you know we embedded MEDDIC into the heart of iSEEit on Salesforce?

 Designed specifically for the B2B complex sale, iSEEit is the first Opportunity Manager to have MEDDIC right out of the box.